Direct Mail

 Read More: How To Write An Address International

-What Are The Conditions For Returning A Mail Via Canada Post?
+What Are The Conditions For Returning Mail to Sender Via Canada Post?

 Canada Post has specific conditions for returning mail that they deliver.
 In other words, Canada Post doesn’t have to return all the mailers that do not get delivered.
 For instance, Canada Post will not accept return mail if you open the mailer.